Revisiting the Lithium abundance problem in Big-Bang nucleosynthesis: The primordial abundances: Present observational status

 \section{The primordial abundances: Present observational status}

 Stars also produce ${^4}$He after BBN.
 The primordial abundance of it is inferred from studies in the ionized hydrogen regions of compact blue galaxies.
 Galaxies are thought to be produced by the accumulation of these more primitive dwarf galaxies, according to a hierarchical structure creation paradigm.
 To account for stellar production, ${^4}$He abundance deduced from observations is extrapolated to zero, followed by atomic physics corrections.
-Aver et al. estimated its mass fraction to be $0.2449 \pm 0.0040$ \cite{Aver15}.
+Aver et al. estimated its mass fraction to be $0.2449 \pm 0.0040$ \cite{Aver15} which was revised to $0.2453 \pm 0.0034$ \cite{Aver15} in the year 2020 with lower uncertainty than earlier estimate.

 After BBN, deuterium can be eliminated throughout the evolution of stars.
 Observing a few cosmic clouds in the line of sight of far-off quasars at high redshift, primordial abundance of deuterium can be inferred.
-The recent reanalysis of prior data and additional observations by Cooke et al. \cite{Cooke14} resulted in a D/H relative abundance of $(2.53 \pm 0.04) \times 10^{-5}$ with lower uncertainty than earlier estimates.
+The recent reanalysis of prior data and additional observations by Cooke et al. \cite{Cooke14} resulted in a D/H relative abundance of $(2.53 \pm 0.04) \times 10^{-5}$ which was revised to $(2.527 \pm 0.030) \times 10^{-5}$ \cite{Cooke14} in the year 2018 with lower uncertainty than earlier estimate.

 In contrast to ${^4}$He, ${^3}$He is both created and destroyed in stars, making it difficult to predict how its abundance will change over time.
-The relative abundance of ${^3}$He is predicted to be $(1.1 \pm 0.2) \times 10^{-5}$ \cite{Ba02} based on the observations in our Galaxy only due to the challenges faced in helium investigation and the low ${^3}$He/${^4}$He ratio.
+The relative abundance of ${^3}$He is predicted to be $(<1.1 \pm 0.2) \times 10^{-5}$ \cite{Ba02} based on the observations in our Galaxy only due to the challenges faced in helium investigation and the low ${^3}$He/${^4}$He ratio.

 Three to twenty minutes after the start of space expansion, the BBN proceeded.
 As a result, the universe's temperature and density decreased below the level needed for nuclear fusion, which prevented the formation of materials heavier than beryllium while permitting the existence of unburned light elements like deuterium.
 The massive stars are where the heavy element nucleosynthesis occurs most frequently.
 These stars undergo supernova explosions and release materials rich in heavy metals into the interstellar medium as galaxies evolve.
 As a result, abundances of heavier elements in stars grows with time.
 Accordingly, age of star can be inferred from the measured abundance of metals (elements heavier than helium).
 Consequently, the metallicity is lower in the older stars.
 In order to derive the primordial abundances, observations of items with very low metallicity were made.
 Following BBN, $^7$Li can both be created (via spallation, AGB stars, and novae) and destroyed. (in the interior of stars).
 Since stars with masses less than the Sun have a lifespan that is longer than the age of the universe, very old stars can still be seen in the halo of our galaxy.
 Lithium can be seen at the surfaces of such low metallicity old stars and it was discovered that its abundance is astonishingly consistent regardless of metallicity as long as it is less than $\approx$0.1 of solar metallicity.
 This consistent plateau \cite{Sp82} in Li abundance was thought to correspond to the synthesis of $^7$Li in BBN.
 The plateau's thinness suggests that surface Li depletion may have been rather ineffective and it ought to have reflected the primordial value.
 The investigation by Sbordone et al. \cite{Sb10} estimates $^7$Li/H $=(1.58^{+0.35}_{-0.28}) \times 10^{-10}$.